OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Wait isn't this the same as the degree graph?
 Nope, but they sure do look similar!
 This is because at this small-scale PageRank essentially degenerates into degree.
+Both of these algorithms are called *centralities* and LAGraph has several of them.

+## Triangle Centrality

-Both of these algorithms are called *centralities* and LAGraph has several of them, for example [Triangle Centrality]() uses the number of triangles a node is connected to to compute its centrality score.
+[Triangle Centrality]() uses the number of triangles a node is connected to to compute its centrality score.
 This goes on the assumption that triangles form stronger bonds than individual